Laosmell/Laosmell/README.md

 - 👋 Hi, I’m @Laosmell
 - 👀 I’m interested in outdoors activities (hiking, trekking, camping) as well I like exploring new cities/countries.
-- 🌱 I’m currently learning Data Analytics.
-I'm taking a course in Coursera.
+- 🌱 I’m currently taking Data Analytics course on Analyst Builder by Alex Freberg.
 - 📫 How to reach me.
-You can send me an email or thru Github?
-I'm pretty new on this.
+You can send me an email.
 - ⚡ Fun fact: I met Smokey the Bear (obv. not real bear, haha)

 <!---